 Technology: Hiber operates a constellation of small LEO satellites.

-Service: Hiber offers Hiberband , a global IoT connectivity service with a focus on remote monitoring and tracking applications.
+Service: Hiber-branded IoT services and technology assets appear to have remained partially active through partnerships and inherited infrastructure.
+Hiber offers Hiberband, a IoT connectivity service with a focus on remote monitoring and tracking applications.
 Their service is designed to be low-power and cost-effective for small data bursts.

 Target Market: Hiber focuses on agriculture, oil and gas, environmental monitoring, and logistics.